sjmyuan/idea-note/README.md

 ### CLI

+* Create new note in default project
-* Create new note
+* Create new note in custom project
+* Go to given project folder
 * Open the existing note
+* Add existing file to idea-note
 * List recent notes
 * Search notes by keywords
+* Search note name by keywords
+* Search project name by keywords
 * Synchronize note to git remote repository
 * Encrypt note

 ### Vim Plugin

+* Create new note in default project
-* Create new note
+* Create new note in custom project
 * Open the existing note
 * Search notes by keywords